 A laundry room with beautiful LVT flooring.

-Durability: LVT flooring is known for its exceptional durability due to the multiple layers of vinyl and fiberglass, making it suitable for high-traffic areas in your home.
+Durability: LVT is a durable flooring option that consists of multiple layers of vinyl and fiberglass, making it suitable for high-traffic areas in your home.
 It can withstand heavy foot traffic, resist scratches, and remain resilient against everyday wear and tear.

 Waterproof: Like standard tile, LVT offers water protection for your floors.
-Its top layer prevents moisture from seeping into the core, making it an excellent choice for areas prone to spills and sitting water such as kitchens and bathrooms.
+Its top layer prevents moisture from seeping into the core, making it an excellent choice for areas prone to spills like kitchens and bathrooms.

 Easy Maintenance: Cleaning and maintaining LVT flooring is easy.
 Sweep and mop as needed to keep it looking like new.
 Additionally, the protective layer makes LVT resistant to stains and fading from UV light.